-Teaching and learning in the early years' curriculum is carefully planned and structured to meet individual needs.
+Teaching and learning in the early years' curriculum is carefully planned and structured to meet individual needs through objective led planning.

 Staff organise a range of experiences and opportunities based on 'real' events, which give children chance to make decisions and choices, work individually or in groups and explore the learning environment.